 15. Sachuest Point National Wildlife Refuge

-While technically just over the border in nearby Middletown, Sauchest Point is totally worth a visit on your travel to Newport RI!
+While technically just over the border in nearby Middletown, Sauchest Point is totally worth the short drive on your trip to Newport RI.
 The 3 miles of walking trails circle a saltwater marsh and provide views of the stunning Atlantic Coast.

 16. Attend a Newport RI Summer Festival

 Newport is the place to be in the summer, and we totally recommend planning your visit around one of the many festivals.
 The Newport Jazz and Folk festivals are held every July at Fort Adams, but it’s not all about the music!